Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ### Example call

     icingacli training hello from --from Nuremberg
-    icingacli training hello from --from "Netways Training" icingacli training hello from --help
+    icingacli training hello from --from "Icinga Training" icingacli training hello from --help
     icingacli training hello from